bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 > The quast reports for the assembly are located at: [quast](https://github.com/sablokgaurav/genomeassembly_standards/blob/main/quastreports.md) \
 > The hic documentation along with the parameters and how to optimize are located at: [hic](https://github.com/sablokgaurav/genomeassembly_standards/blob/main/hicdocumentation.md)

-###### the files for the genome assembly and where to find them:
+###### the files for the genome assembly and where to find them: only directories are listed and with in them the relative content is there.
+This is a high order configuration for the genomeassembly standards.
+Where the optimization is needed, ran the optimization on only two of the haplotypes so that we can have a quick comparison to see as compared to running on all of them.
 ```
 ├── awk_scripts
-├── bolero_bioinfo_shared_with_me_cirad.docx
-├── hicdocumentation.md
+├── hifiasm_busco_runs
-├── hifiasm_busco_runs ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+         ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+├── hifiasm_compleasm_runs
-├── hifiasm_compleasm_runs  ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+         ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+├── hifiasm_fasta_files
-├── hifiasm_fasta_files  ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+         ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+├── hifiasm_quast
-├── hifiasm_quast  ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+         ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+├── hifiasm_quast_reports
-├── hifiasm_quast_reports  ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
+         ###### hifiasm with set to -l0 needs further optimization as the number of the scaffolds can be reduced further.
-├── installation
-├── installation.md
-├── LICENSE
-├── pacbioassembly.sh
-├── projectparameters.md
-├── projectsummary.md
-├── projecttables.md
-├── projectupdate.png
-├── python_scripts
-├── quastreports.md
 ├── reading
-├── README.md
-├── referenceevaluation.md
 ├── r_scripts
-├── summarystats.md
 ├── test_sample_code_files
 ├── verkko_busco_runs
 ├── verkko_coverage_files